RoboJackets/software-training-old/projects/week_8/Instructions.md

 ### 1.1 The A* (A-Star) path planner

-The planning algorithm we'll be implementing is call [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) (pronounced "a star").
+The planning algorithm we'll be implementing is called [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) (pronounced "a star").
 This is a graph-search algorithm which can efficiently find paths accounting for impassible obstacles and differently weighted parts of the world.

 We won't describe the whole A* algorithm here (check out the videos for that).
 We will be implementing the functions which